JustinShawAhn/SQL50/README.md

 Solutions to these questions are organized in folders corresponding to LeetCode's respective sections.
 Each file within these folders contains the solution and, where applicable, a detailed explanation of the approach if the question is deemed complex.

 ## Table of Contents
+### Really good questions
+* Easy - 1251.
+Average Selling Price
+* Easy (Should be medium) - 1280.
+Students and Examinations
+* Medium - 570.
+Managers with at Least 5 Direct Reports
+* Medium - 1934.
+Confirmation Rate

 ### SQL 50: Baisc Join
 * Very Easy - 1378.
 Replace Employee ID With The Unique Identifier
 * Very Easy - 1068.
 Product Sales Analysis I